 The seminars will take place during the first two terms.
-All PRS students are required to participate.
+All first year PRS students are required to participate, including part-time DPhil students.
 The detailed schedule will be provided at the beginning of the academic year together with specifications of assignments.
 The first major assignment early in the first term will be to present an outline of the proposed doctoral research project.
-Later in Michaelmas Term a literature review is required.
+Later in Michaelmas term a literature review is required.
 Discussion of methodology and final presentations, including detailed project specifications and perhaps initial results will be in Hilary term.